ArecRui/ArecRui.github.io/_posts/2015-07-14-Week 6 Strings.md

-﻿
+﻿Basic string types and how read&convert it.
+Indexing, looping and slicing a string.
+<!--more-->

 ---
 {% include toc %}

 ---
 # Week 6 Strings

-Basic string types and how read&convert it.
-Indexing, looping and slicing a string.

-<!--more-->

 ---
 ## 1.String type

 - A string is a **sequence of characters**